davidtchiu/davidtchiu.github.io/teaching/cs261/lab1.farm/index.md

 - Now that Birds are allowed on the farm, we need to make some changes to our `Farm` class to account for them too.
 In addition to the list of `Cows`, the `Farm`  now needs a second ArrayList to hold all the `Birds`.
 Go ahead and add this in now.

-- Add a `public void addBird(Bird aBird)` method that adds the given bird to the farm.
+- Add a `public void addBird(Bird someBird)` method that adds the given bird to the farm.

 - Modify the `exciteAll()` method to also make the birds squawk.
 Similarly, `summary()` should also print all the birds' info.